MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/bot-framework-general-faq.md

 <span style="color:red"><< This shouldn't be here.
 This should be in the release notes, and ideally this kind of thing should be big and bold on the frameworks site and docs site. >></span>

 Yes.
 You will need to [upgrade your bot](https://aka.ms/bf-migrate) with this release of the service.
-All bots written prior to the July release will need to upgrade to the latest SDK (v3) in order to continue to function.
+All bots written prior to the July release will need to upgrade to the latest SDK (v3) to continue to function.
 Bots written to versions of the SDK prior to V3 will cease functioning in roughly 90 days post the July 7th release.

 ## Do the bots registered with the Bot Framework collect personal information?
 If yes, how can I be sure the data is safe and secure?
 What about privacy?